 Weekly market at three-river confluence where gold miners and Amerindians trade

-What is the best time of year to visit attractions in Guyana?
+When is the best season to visit attractions in Guyana?

 February to April (short dry season) and September to November (second dry season) are ideal.
 Avoid May-August (heavy rainy season) for interior travel.